-The most pressing question for couples who are trying to conceive is about time: How long does it take to get pregnant?
-It turns out this is something of a loaded question with a wide-ranging answer: From 72 hours to a year.
+The most pressing questions for anyone trying to conceive concern time.
+Couples count the seconds, minutes, and hours.
+They wonder, how long does it take to get pregnant?
+But how long it takes to conceive is something of a loaded question with a wide-ranging answer.
+It could take anywhere between 72 hours to a year.
 Maybe longer.
-One thing is for sure, like a pot of boiling water, conception seems to be most strained under a watchful eye.
+But one thing that’s certain is, much like a pot of boiling water, conception seems to be most strained under a watchful eye.

-“There are a lot of moving parts to become pregnant,” said Dr. Tanmoy Mukherjee, the Associate Director of the Mount Sinai Division of Reproductive Endocrinology.
+“There are a lot of moving parts to become pregnant,” says Tanmoy Mukherjee, MD, associate director of the Mount Sinai Division of Reproductive Endocrinology.
 “When I think about it in detail, I wonder how there are so many of us.”

 How Long Does It Take to Get Pregnant After Sex?

-After fertilization, it can take another 2-3 days for the fertilized egg to begin dividing, then implant in the lining of a woman’s uterus, triggering a surge of hormones.
+After fertilization, it can take another two to three days for the egg to begin dividing, then implant in the lining of the uterus, triggering a surge of hormones.
 That’s when pregnancy starts.

-How Long It Takes to Get Pregnant Generally?
+Generally, How Long Does It Take to Conceive?

-The majority of couples become pregnant within six months, said Kenan Omurtag, an associate professor of obstetrics and gynecology at Washington University in St. Louis.
-But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he added.
+The majority of couples become pregnant within six months, says Kenan Omurtag, MD, a professor of obstetrics and gynecology at Washington University in St. Louis.
+But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he adds.

-“The fact that they haven’t conceived is not an indictment on their ability to get pregnant,” Omurtag said.
+“The fact that they haven’t conceived is not an indictment on their ability to get pregnant,” Omurtag says.

-Just because you’ve been trying for longer than a year doesn’t mean you’re infertile.
-Remember — even for people with average fertility, 7 percent of couples won’t get pregnant within a year.
-And if you do discover that there’s a condition impacting your fertility, it doesn’t necessarily mean you need medical intervention, Mukherjee said.
+Just because you’ve been trying to get pregnant for longer than a year doesn’t mean you’re infertile.
+Remember, even for people with average fertility, seven percent of couples won’t get pregnant within a year.
+And if you do discover a condition impacting your fertility, it doesn’t necessarily mean you need medical intervention to conceive, Mukherjee says.

-When you’re trying to get pregnant, the components that matter are quality eggs, regular ovulation, healthy sperm, and a healthy uterus and fallopian tubes, Mukerjee said.
-If there’s a problem with two or more components, the chances are higher a couple will need medical intervention.
-But if there’s a problem with only one of those components, the chances are good that a couple will be able to get pregnant without assistance — it’ll just take more time.
+When you’re trying to get pregnant, the components that matter are quality eggs, regular ovulation, healthy sperm, and a healthy uterus and fallopian tubes, Mukherjee says.
+If there’s a problem with two or more components, the odds are higher that a couple will need medical intervention to make a baby.
+But if there’s a problem with only one of those components, the chances are good that a couple will be able to get pregnant without assistance.
+It’ll just take more time.

-For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6 to 12 percent of women, according to the Centers for Disease Control.
-Women with PCOS often take longer to get pregnant, because they tend to ovulate less often.
-“Instead of 13 opportunities per year to conceive, you might be down to 6 or 7,” Mukherjee said.
+For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6 to 12 percent of women, according to the Centers for Disease Control and Prevention.
+People with PCOS often take longer to get pregnant because they tend to ovulate less often.
+“Instead of 13 opportunities per year to conceive, you might be down to six or seven,” Mukherjee says.
 But in the long-term, women with PCOS conceive at the same rate as women without PCOS.

 The problem is, not all couples have time.
-If you start trying at 35, you can’t afford to wait, Mukherjee said.
+If you start trying to get pregnant at 35, you can’t afford to wait, Mukherjee says.
 But if you’re in your 20’s or early 30’s?
 It might just take patience.

-Average Time to Get Pregnant For Older Adults
+What Is the Average Time to Get Pregnant By Age?

-Although fertility begins to decline in our early 30’s, it’s our late 30’s when that decline really becomes pronounced, Omurtag said.
+Although fertility begins to decline in the early 30’s, it’s the late 30’s when that decline becomes pronounced, Omurtag says.
 “Thirty-eight is actually the magic number here,” he said.
-In the same study, only 46 percent of couples between 37 and 39 years old were pregnant after 6 months.
+In the same study, only 46 percent of couples between 37 and 39 years old were pregnant after six months.

-Experiencing frustration while trying to get pregnant is common.
-One in four couples struggle to get pregnant, Omurtag said.
-“It’s important to be mindful of that and how prevalent it really is,” he said.
+Experiencing frustration while trying to get pregnant is common, especially when considering that one in four couples struggle to do it, Omurtag says.
+“It’s important to be mindful of that and how prevalent it really is.”
 But just because you’re not pregnant after a month, or six, or even a year, doesn’t mean it won’t ever happen.